scp756-221/course-site/docs/a7/page.md

 By scrutinizing all code commits via several different technologies, CI provides high confidence that the code will be defect-free when it is deployed.

-Rather than ask you to do the programming for this assignment, we are providing most of the code and asking you to apply the updates.
-We want you to focus on the steps in this process and how the tools work together rather than losing yourself in Python code.
+Rather than requiring you to do *all* the programming for this assignment, we are providing most of the code.
+You will be responsible for applying the updates.
+We want you to focus on the steps of the process and how the tools work together rather than losing yourself in Python code.
 You will get a chance to do a little coding at the very end of the assignment.

 The assignment considers the case of collaboration between several developers.
-But unlike Assignment 5 where you involved other students, you will complete this assignment individually.
+But unlike Assignment 5 which involved other students, you will complete this assignment individually.
 That is, you will take on both roles: yourself and the other developer (named "Other Dev").

 ### The scenario

 Our scenario for this exercise is that you and Other Dev have been assigned to add a new feature to the music service, an "original artist" field.
-The current service just stores a single artist for every song title but many songs have been performed by more than one artist.
-This feature adds a new field to the song record to store the artist who performed the song previously.
-This design is rudimentary and far from adequate (we'd need to able to store an arbitrary number of previous artists) but it is sufficient for this assignment.
+The current service only stores a single artist for every song but many songs have been performed by more than one artist.
+This new feature adds a new field to the song record to store the artist who performed the song previously.
+This design is rudimentary and far from adequate (e.g., we'd need to able to store an arbitrary number of previous artists) but it is sufficient for this assignment.

 The music microservice API currently has three calls: